GEN-0 Is The First Truly Intelligent Robot (Learning 500X Faster Than Humans)

 Many of the logia (sayings) in Thomas parallel those in the Synoptic Gospels but appear in simpler, more primitive linguistic forms.
 That suggests an independent early source, possibly even oral, preceding the layered theology of later Gnostic writings.Historical Context:

-Second-century Gnosticism absorbed ideas already circulating in the first century — mystical Judaism, Platonism, and sayings traditions like Thomas.
-It’s plausible that Gnostic movements later co-opted Thomas because its themes of “light,” “knowledge,” and “the kingdom within” resonated with their worldview.Thematic Evolution:
+Second-century Gnosticism absorbed ideas already circulating in the first century, mystical Judaism, Platonism, and sayings traditions like Thomas.
+It’s plausible that Gnostic movements later co-opted Thomas because their themes of “light,” “knowledge,” and “the kingdom within” resonated with their worldview.Thematic Evolution:

 🧩 Conclusion